SyntaxCodeO/Your-First-Open-Source-Contribution--Make-It-Count-/CONTRIBUTING.md

     </a>
 </td>
 ```
-Replace https://github.com/your-username with your GitHub profile URL.
+1.Replace https://github.com/your-username with your GitHub profile URL.
-Replace https://avatars.githubusercontent.com/u/your-avatar-id?v=4 with your GitHub avatar URL.
+2.Replace https://avatars.githubusercontent.com/u/your-avatar-id?v=4 with your GitHub avatar URL.
-Replace Your Name with your name.
+3.Replace Your Name with your name.

 ## Step 4: Save and Commit Your Changes 💾
 1. Save your changes to the README.md file.